-Starting at the sternum, an antlers tattoo can extend across the chest underneath the breasts for a large, commanding design.
+Starting at the sternum, an antlers tattoo can extend across underneath the chest for a large, commanding design.
 According to Near Tattoos, this tattoo can,

 “…depict fertility, humility, swiftness, and renewal because deer antlers can represent all of those things.”

-The most popular Egyptian underboob tattoo design is Isis, the goddess of healing and magic.
-In the tattoo design, her body is usually tatted in the center of the chest while her wings spread out against the ribs underneath the breasts.
+The most popular Egyptian under chest tattoo design is Isis, the goddess of healing and magic.
+In the tattoo design, her body is usually tatted in the center of the chest while her wings spread out against the ribs underneath the chest.

-If you’re a fan of minimalistic or small tattoo designs, you could opt for a half-underboob tattoo.
-This tattoo design could be placed more to the side of the breast and works particularly well with a nature theme.
+If you’re a fan of minimalistic or small tattoo designs, you could opt for a half-under chest tattoo.
+This tattoo design could be placed more to the side of the chest and works particularly well with a nature theme.
 Think leaves and flowers.